-Worth the Effort is a dualogy – a two novella series.
+Worth the Effort is a duology – a two novella series.
 Ella’s Story is from her point of view and we are with her as she meets Ayden and forces herself to overcome her fears.
 That book is (currently) free to download.
 Ayden’s Story is much the same story, but from his viewpoint.
 I was surprised by two things while writing this series.
-First, by how difficult it is to write the same story without it feeling the same or mundane.
+First, by how difficult it is to write the same story without it feeling repetitive or mundane.
 Second, by how much more emotional both stories are because we are in a first person, close point of view.
-I was exhausted after reading it, but these characters remain among my favorites that I’ve developed.
+I was exhausted after completing these stories, but these characters remain among my favorites that I’ve developed.

 I hope you check out both stories.
 You can find links to the retail sites on my website.
 They are short reads, but pack a punch.